Balkan Music &

 The Workshop

 The Iroquois Springs workshop runs from Saturday evening to the next Saturday morning.
 Classes begin Sunday morning, and are held each day through Friday.
 Following a review session Friday morning, participants have the option to perform in a student concert.
 The week closes on Friday with a Balkan-style lamb roast and the last of the week’s great evening parties.
-We have part-time attendance options available.
+We have part-time attendance options available, as well as an evening party-only option.

 East Coast Camp Workshop Class